 Next door, the Musée Granet, named after the local Aix painter François Marius Granet (1777-1849), was originally housed in the priory belonging to the church and was enlarged several times in the course of the 19th century.

 The permanent collection consists of paintings from the 14th to the 20th century, including a handful of minor Cézannes, and it regularly hosts extensive special exhibitions.
 Read a full review of the Musée Granet.

-Finally, on the rue Joseph Cabassol (which runs parallel to the rue du 4 Septembre) you will find the Hôtel de Caumont (pictured at the top of the page).
+Last, but by no means least, on the rue Joseph Cabassol (which runs parallel to the rue du 4 Septembre) you will find one of the most lavish residences of this ritzy part of town: the Hôtel de Caumont (pictured here and at the top of the page).

-Built between 1715 and 1742, it was formerly the Darius Milhaud Conservatory of Music and Dance (the Conservatoire relocated in 2013 to a new building designed by the Japanese architect Kengo Kuma).
+Built between 1715 and 1742, this building was used as the Darius Milhaud Conservatory of Music and Dance until the Conservatoire relocated in 2013 to a new building designed by the Japanese architect Kengo Kuma.

 A native of Marseille, the composer Milhaud (1892-1974) spent several years of his childhood in Aix and returned there to die.
 He was a member of the group of French composers known as Les Six, and created works influenced by jazz and Hebrew chant.

-Amid some controversy, the municipality of Aix put the Hôtel de Caumont up for sale in the spring of 2010.
-It was, to widespread relief, acquired later that year by Culturespace, an arts organisation which intends to convert it into a gallery, concert venue and culture centre.
+Amid some controversy, the municipality of Aix put the Hôtel de Caumont up for sale when the Conservatoire moved out.
+It was, to widespread relief, acquired by Culturespaces, an arts organisation, and converted into the Caumont Centre d'Art, which opened in 2015.